Altair-km/PlanetaryPrograms/README.md

 # PlanetaryPrograms
-Collection of First Year University Java Programs
+Collection of First Year University Java Programs.

-Includes:

 Planetary Index:

 Simple java script that takes the inputs of a planet within the solar system and weight in kg and returns a set of information.

 This information includes:
 - Planet Name
 - Planet Mass